floralloreefauna/AI-powered-image-recognition-system/README.md

-# AI-powered-image-recognition-system
-TypeScript interfaces for an AI-powered image recognition system.
-This is a great exercise for understanding how to structure type definitions for complex AI systems.
 # AI-Powered Image Recognition System - Type Definitions

 This project demonstrates how to create comprehensive TypeScript interfaces for an AI-powered image recognition system.
 The type definitions are designed to be extensible, type-safe, and practical for real-world applications.